Analysis | The GOP’s oversimplified pushback on Biden’s executive actions

 Executive actions are indeed less than ideal — as opposed to working through Congress to change the law and provide more concrete change.
 Generally speaking, executive actions must navigate existing law by adjusting priorities and enforcement, without creating new law in the process.
 Because of that, they risk being struck down in court.

-But left unsaid in much of the Republican criticism of Biden’s executive actions is this: Republicans said little when Trump did much the same thing during his presidency in the face of a Congress that often failed to pass his priorities.
+But left unsaid in much of the Republican criticism of Biden’s executive actions is this: Republicans said little when Donald Trump did much the same thing during his presidency in the face of a Congress that often failed to pass his priorities.
 In addition, most of what Biden did Wednesday wasn’t actually treading new ground, but rather undoing things Trump had already done via the kind of executive action his opponents decried.

 Trump stretched the authorities of the chief executive, most notably via a travel ban from majority-Muslim countries, suspending the payroll tax during the coronavirus pandemic, and using emergency funds to construct a wall on the U.S.-Mexico border.
 While he didn’t take as many executive actions on his first day as Biden did, his first week included plenty of big steps, like the travel ban — which he made no effort to ask Congress to pass and which was sprung on officials, creating an enforcement nightmare.
 In the end, Trump averaged more executive actions per year than any president since Jimmy Carter, according to the American Presidency Project.